 2. Kitchen Remodel.

 The kitchen is the heart of most homes, and upgrading appliances, countertops, and cabinets is a great way to upgrade the value of your home.
-Major kitchen projects include knocking out walls to create an open floor plan and adding an island to increase counter space.
+Major kitchen improvement projects include knocking out walls to create an open floor plan and adding an island to increase counter space.

-Painting the walls of your home is probably the simplest way to increase the value.
+Painting the walls of your home is probably the simplest way to increase its value.
 Older paint — especially in homes with small children — can be dingy or dirty, and fresh paint makes everything feel cleaner and newer.
 For resale purposes, be sure to choose neutral colors that match any decor, although that doesn’t necessarily mean they need to be white (try to avoid swine pink, though).

-Replace linoleum and vinyl flooring with ceramic tile or laminate flooring to instantly improve the value of your home.
+Replace linoleum and vinyl flooring with cheap ceramic tile or laminate flooring to instantly improve the value of your home.
 Again, be sure to choose styles and colors that have broad appeal if you’re planning to sell!

 5. Curb Appeal.

-Improve the curb appeal of your home by painting the trim around doors and windows, keeping the lawn well-manicured, pulling weeds, and adding landscaping in the front.
+Improve your home’s curb appeal by painting the trim around doors and windows, keeping the lawn well-manicured, pulling weeds, and adding landscaping in the front.
 Be sure to fix or replace cracked stepping stones and sidewalks.
 For older homes (and larger budgets) consider replacing the siding with Hardie Board siding to give it an upscale look to get top dollar for your home.

 6. Outdoor Living Space.